-Inspect the return air filters.
+• Inspect the return air filters.
 Clean or replace them if necessary.
-If included, leave filter removal tool in unit.
 Refer to the unit Service Facts for filter information.

 Return Air Smoke Detector Maintenance

 Airflow through the unit is affected by the amount of dirt and debris accumulated on the indoor coil and filters.
 To insure that airflow through the unit is adequate for proper sampling by the return air smoke detector, complete adherence to the maintenance procedures, including recommended intervals between filter changes, and coil cleaning is required.